John Polwhele Blatchley

-John Polwhele Blatchley (1 July 1913 – 16 February 2008) was a London-born car designer known for his work with J Gurney Nutting & Co Limited and Rolls-Royce Limited.
+John Polwhele Blatchley (1 July 1913 – 16 February 2008) was a London-born English car designer known for his work with J Gurney Nutting & Co Limited and Rolls-Royce Limited.
 He began his career as designer with Gurney Nutting in 1935, moving up to Chief Designer before leaving in 1940 to join Rolls-Royce.
 There he served as a draughtsman (1940–43), stylist in the car division (1943–55), and chief styling engineer (1955–69).

 Early life

 Blatchley was born in Hendon.
 At twelve years of age he was diagnosed with rheumatic fever and spent the next three years bedridden.
 During this time he sketched designs for cars and built models of them.

 Blatchley failed his entrance examinations to Cambridge University; his parents sent him to the Chelsea School of Engineering and then to the Regent Street Polytechnic.

 Career

 Gurney Nutting

 While still a student, Blatchley's ability was recognized by A. F. McNeil of J Gurney Nutting & Co Limited.
 McNeil became Blatchley's teacher, mentor, and friend for many years.
 Gurney Nutting hired Blatchley upon his graduation in 1935.

 Blatchley started at Gurney Nutting by preparing concept drawings for customer approval.
 In 1936, at the age of twenty-three, he replaced McNeil as Chief Designer when McNeil left Gurney Nutting for James Young & Co.